How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 (Image credit: Beatriz Montes Duran/Getty Images)

-Choose an easy symmetrical design for a professional looking finish.
+Choose an easy, symmetrical design for a professional-looking finish.
 Think about plant heights carefully, choosing one slightly taller plant as your focal point to create visual interest.
-Always check the ultimate height of your plant as you don't want to end up obscuring the window.
+Always check the ultimate height of your plant, as you don't want it to obscure the window.

-Used as a center piece a shapely phormium, like the one in this design here, will add architectural definition and a sense of drama to winter window box ideas.
-Once positioned, simply fan out the rest of your plants in the window box either side in a symmetrical fashion.
-Combine with ivy to soften the look, a hero plant in the winter garden that can be used as a 'spiller' in window boxes.
+Used as a centerpiece, a shapely phormium will add architectural definition and a sense of drama to winter window boxes.
+Once positioned, simply fan out the rest of your plants in the window box on either side symmetrically.
+Combine with ivy to soften the look — a hero plant in the winter garden that can be used as a 'spiller' in window boxes.

-This design also uses cyclamen, which is a classic winter window box plant.
-'At the beginning of the winter season, choose ivy-leaved Cyclamen hederifolium for your window box,' suggests landscape designer Amber Hine.
-'It has dainty nodding flowers in a range of colors from white to deep pink, plus beautiful marbled foliage.
+You can also opt to add cyclamen— a classic winter window box plant, known to be one of the best bulbs for a shady backyard.
+"At the beginning of the winter season, choose ivy-leaved Cyclamen hederifolium for your window box," suggests landscape designer Amber Hine.
+"It has dainty nodding flowers in a range of colors from white to deep pink, plus beautiful marbled foliage.
 These are such fabulous garden plants.
-Bringing them up to eye level in a window box display is such a seasonal treat, just when everything else seems to be slowing down.'
+Bringing them up to eye level in a window box display is such a seasonal treat, just when everything else seems to be slowing down."

 6. Choose a leafy design that celebrates foliage